The Story of the Youth Who Went Forth to Learn What Fear Was: Adaptations

 The story has also been adapted for television.
 Jim Henson's The Storyteller featured an adaptation of the tale in the first season, second episode as "Fearnot".
-Shelley Duvall's TV show Faerie Tale Theatre adapted it as "The Boy Who Left Home to Find Out About the Shivers" In the German cartoon Simsala Grimm the story is featured in the tenth episode of the first season: unlike in the original story, here the youth learns fear when he has to kiss the princess, since he has never been kissed before and fears doing it wrong and embarrassing himself.
+Shelley Duvall's TV show Faerie Tale Theatre adapted it as "The Boy Who Left Home to Find Out About the Shivers" In the German cartoon Simsala Grimm, the story is featured in the tenth episode of the first season; unlike in the original story, the son, named Jake in this version, learns fear when he has to kiss the princess, since he has never been kissed before and fears doing it wrong, embarrassing himself.
 The episodic games of American McGee's Grimm on Gametap debuted with "A Boy Learns What Fear Is" on 31 July 2008.
 The MC Frontalot song "Shudders", from his album Question Bedtime, is based on this story.

-The title is often varied for example by the band Wir sind Helden in their song "Zieh dir was an: Du hast dich ausgezogen, uns das Fürchten zu lehren…"(translated "Dress yourself, you have undressed yourself to teach us fear…", figuratively meaning "put something on, you've put yourself out to teach fear.").
+Wir sind Helden's song "Zieh dir was an: Du hast dich ausgezogen, uns das Fürchten zu lehren…"("Dress yourself, you have undressed yourself to teach us fear…", figuratively meaning "put something on, you've put yourself out to teach fear.") is based on this story.